rupertl/gridlock/README.md

 This needs to be performed once only.

-* Clone the code
+* Clone this repo.
-* In the cloned directory, make a virtual environment and install dependencies
+* In the cloned directory, make a virtual environment and install dependencies.

 ```
 python3 -m venv .venv